 The cost of education is one of the most notable differences between public and private schools in Malaysia.
 Public schools are government-funded and therefore offer a more affordable education option, with minimal fees for tuition and other expenses.
 This makes public schools an attractive choice for families on a tight budget.

-Private schools in Malaysia, while providing a broader range of curriculums and facilities, come with a much higher price tag.
-Tuition fees at private schools can be substantial, and additional costs for extra-curricular activities, textbooks, and other resources may apply.
-However, many families view this as a worthwhile investment in their child's future, given the additional benefits and opportunities available.
+Private schools in Malaysia come with a much higher price tag.
+Tuition fees at private schools can be high.
+There may also be extra costs for activities, textbooks, and other resources.
+Many families see this as a good investment in their child's future.
+They believe it offers extra benefits and opportunities.

 Smaller Class Size and Personalised Attention

-An advantage of private schools is often their smaller class sizes (approx. 25 students per class).
-With fewer students per class, teachers can offer more personalised attention and tailor their teaching methods to individual learning styles.
+An advantage of private schools is their smaller class sizes (approx. 25 students per class).
+Teachers can offer more attention to each student and tailor their teaching methods to individual learning styles.
 This can significantly enhance a student's learning experience and academic performance.

-In contrast, public schools might have larger class sizes (approx. 45 students per class) due to higher student enrolment, which can limit the amount of personalised attention each student receives.
-However, public schools often have strong support systems in place to manage larger classes effectively, although this is not the case for a lot of public educational institutions around Malaysia.
+In contrast, public schools might have larger class sizes (approx. 45 students per class), which can limit the amount of attention each student receives.
+Many schools have strong support systems to handle larger classes well.
+However, this is not true for many schools in Malaysia.

 Final Takeaways

-REAL Schools' approach goes beyond traditional education to equip students with the skills they need to thrive in a dynamic, global society.
-We emphasise learning REAL skills that foster resilience, adaptability, and problem-solving abilities, ensuring that our students are well-prepared for life’s challenges.
+REAL Schools' approach goes beyond traditional education.
+We give students REAL world skills they need to thrive in a dynamic, global society.
+That means they need to be resilient, adaptable and good at solving problems.
+This way, they are ready for life's challenges.

 Contact us today to schedule your visit and explore the opportunities waiting for your child at REAL Schools.